 Donna once said to me, while we were dancing in the moonlight: "The Moon Belongs to Us to Love"

 I told her: "Once in a Blue Moon, a man might be blessed to Discover and Love a brave Warrior-Priestess such as yourself, Donna Darkwolf.
 I am Blessed".

 Introduction: Donna Darkwolf’s Book Outline

-This an out-line of new book Donna Darkwolf was intending to write before she marched off on her Mission into The Undiscovered Country.
+This an out-line of new book my BEAUTIFUL Donna Darkwolf was intending to write before she marched off on her Mission into The Undiscovered Country.